2022 Belarusian constitutional referendum

-The 2022 Belarusian constitutional referendum was held in Belarus on 27 February 2022.
+A constitutional referendum was held in Belarus on 27 February 2022.
 The referendum was ordered by President Alexander Lukashenko in January 2022.
-According to political analysts, changes to the Belarusian constitution were intended to solidify the power of Lukashenko's regime after the mass protests in 2020 and 2021, which challenged his rule and was brutally suppressed by police.
-More than 35,000 people were arrested, 1070 are acknowledged political prisoners.
-The changes to Constitution allow Lukashenko to remain in office until 2035 and empower the All-Belarusian People's Assembly, an extra-parliamentary body dominated by government supporters.
-The changes also renounced Belarus's nuclear-free zone status, allowing Belarus to host nuclear weapons for the first time since the fall of the Soviet Union; the lead-up to the referendum occurred as Russia amassed its troops in both Russia and Belarus in the prelude to the 2022 Russian invasion of Ukraine, and the election itself was held several days after Russia began its military offensive into Ukraine.
+Proposed changes to the Constitution included allowing Lukashenko to remain in office until 2035 and empowering the All-Belarusian People's Assembly, an extra-parliamentary body dominated by government supporters.
+The changes also renounced Belarus's nuclear-free zone status, allowing Belarus to host nuclear weapons; the lead-up to the referendum occurred as Russia amassed its troops in both Russia and Belarus in the prelude to the Russian invasion of Ukraine, and the election itself was held several days after Russia began its military offensive into Ukraine.

-According to the Central Election Commission of Belarus (CEC), 65.2% of voters voted in favor of the amendments to the State Constitution, offered by the authorities.
+According to the Central Election Commission of Belarus (CEC), 65.2% of voters voted in favor of the amendments to the State Constitution.

-The referendum was carried out in an atmosphere of repression; the Belarusian opposition was not permitted to campaign, and the election was not considered free nor fair.
+The referendum was carried out in an atmosphere of repression; the Belarusian opposition was not permitted to campaign, and the voting process was considered neither free nor fair.
 The referendum was denounced as a sham by the Belarusian opposition and its exiled leader Sviatlana Tsikhanouskaya, by the European Union, and by the United States.

 Background

 In 2016, Lukashenko publicly spoke about possible amendments to the Constitution at some point in the future.
 On June 26, 2020, the preparation was officially announced.
-Two drafts of the altered Constitution were shown to Lukashenko, both rejected.
+Two drafts of the altered Constitution were shown to Lukashenko, which were both rejected.

 On March 28, 2020, a special meeting of the OSCE on the issue of the situation in Belarus was held in Vienna.
-State representative addressed that meeting and explained that constitutional reform is the only way to hold early presidential elections before the expiration of Lukashenko's six presidency term.
-He also assured that the amends to the Constitution will facilitate the liberalization of the Belarusian political system by enhancing roles of political parties, making alterations in its Electoral Code.
+Belarusian state representatives addressed that meeting and explained that constitutional reform is the only way to hold early presidential elections before the expiration of Lukashenko's sixth presidential term.
+He also assured that the amendments to the Constitution will facilitate the liberalization of the Belarusian political system by enhancing roles of political parties and making alterations in its Electoral Code.